KingQwin520/jealectf/Writeup.md

         * favicon.jpg
             * wifi_password

-<br>Downloading the wifi .cap file we can try to brute force it with rockyou.txt :>
+<br>Downloading the wifi .cap file we can brute force it with rockyou.txt :>
 <br>To make sure it's a handshake file run eapol on wireshark and yes it is!<br>
 <br><img width="430" alt="image" src="https://user-images.githubusercontent.com/79892065/159484318-b91a22d0-891a-4635-a4f5-66319f3639c1.png">
 <br>The source code of /ctf/w1f1_p@ssw0rrd also says this